Accreditation

 The Holistic Integrated Creative Arts Therapy Training Program - Isabelle Cunningham

-The Diploma in Holistic Art Therapy - Isabelle Cunningham
+The Master Practitioner of Holistic Art Therapy - Isabelle Cunningham

 23 Postgraduate Training Courses - Isabelle Cunningham and Kerry Doolan